-Rating Summary of Factors for Rating Recommended Actions Actions Undertaken by Curaçao 2.
-The maximum principal penalty for the serious offence itself shall be reduced by one third in the case of an attempt to commit that offence.
+Rat-ing Summary of Factors for Rating Recommended Actions Actions Undertaken by Curaçao itself by his having begun to carry out the offence.
+2. The maximum principal penalty for the serious offence itself shall be reduced by one third in the case of an attempt to commit that offence.
 3. Where the serious offence itself is punishable by life imprisonment, a term of imprisonment not exceeding twenty years shall be imposed.
 4. The additional penalties for an attempted serious offence shall be the same as those for the completed offence.
-Articles 1:123 and 1:124 WvSr criminalizes the aiding and abetting of money laundering.
+Articles 1:123 and 1:124 WvSr criminalizes the aiding and chetting of meany laundering. and abetting of money laundering.
 Article 1:123 WvSr states: 1.
 The following persons shall be punished as perpetrators of a criminal offence: 1°. those who commit the offence or procure or assist in its commission, 2°. those who by means of gifts, promises, misuse of authority, violence, threats or deception, or by affording opportunity, means or information, intentionally solicit the commission of an offence.
-2. With respect to the latter, only those acts the commission of which they have intentionally solicited and the consequences of such acts shall be taken into account.
-Article 1:124 WvSr states: The following persons shall be punished as accessories to a serious offence: 1. those who intentionally aid and abet the commission of the offence; 2. those who intentionally provide opportunity, means or information for the commission of the serious offence.
-See for example the decision of the Supreme Court
+2. With respect to the latter, only those acts the commission of which they have intentionally solicited and the consequences of such acts shall be taken into

-Rating Summary of Factors for Rating Recommended Actions Actions Undertaken by Curaçao for the Kingdom (Hoge Raad) of the 7th of July 2009 (LJN: BI4747).
-It should be added that the broad definition of money laundering (see article 2:404 (1)(a) and (b) of the Penal Code) covers all kind of facilitating and counselling behaviour.
-Finally, article 2:79 of the Penal Code criminalizes the participation in a criminal organization, providing money laundering facilities can deliver the element of participation.
+Rat-ing Summary of Factors for Rating Recommended Actions Actions Undertaken by Curaçao account.
+Article 1:124 WvSr states: The following persons shall be punished as accessories to a serious offence: those who intentionally aid and abet the commission of the offence; 2. those who intentionally provide opportunity, means or information for the commission of the serious offence.
+See for example the decision of the Supreme Court for the Kingdom (Hoge Raad) of the 7th of July 2009 (LJN: BI4747).
+It should be added that the broad definition of money laundering (see article 2:404 (1)(a) and (b) of the Penal Code) covers all kind of facilitating and counseling behavior.
+Finally, article 2:79 of the Pinal Code criminalizes the participation in a criminal organization, providing money laundering facilities can deliver the element of participation.
 See the decision of the Supreme Court for the Kingdom (Hoge Raad) of the 19th of February 2008 (LJN: BB7115).